jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 In essence, if your prompts would make sense to a person, then they will probably make sense to the LLM/GenAI.

 # Prompt Engineering Patterns
-The main source for many of these Prompt Patterns is from [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome).
+The main source for many of these Prompt Patterns is from the [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome) course.

 ## The Persona Pattern
 In the real world, if you wanted medical advice, you’d ask a doctor.
 If you wanted financial advice, you’d ask a financial planner.
 If you wanted tax advice, you’d ask a tax accountant.